-By considering the nature of the plants or animals which have struggled successfully with the indigenes of any country, and have there become naturalised, we can gain some crude idea in what manner some of the natives would have had to be modified, in order to have gained an advantage over the other natives; and we may, I think, at least safely infor that diversification of structure, amounting to new generic differences, would have been profitable to them.
+By considering the nature of the plants or animals which have struggled successfully with the indigenes of any country, and have there become naturalised, we may gain some crude idea in what manner some of the unitives would have to be modified, in order to gain an advantage over the other natives; and we may at least safely infor that diversification of structure, amounting to new generic differences, would be profitable to them.

-The advantage of diversification in the inhabitants of the same region is, in fact, the same as that of the physiological division of labour in the organs of the same individual body-a subject so well elucidated by

-Milne Edwards.
-No physiologist doubts that a stomach by being adapted to digest vegetable matter alone, or flesh alone, draws most nutriment from these substances.
+The advantage of diversification in the inhabitants of the same region is, in fact, the same as that of the physiological division of labour in the organs of the same individual body-a subject so well elucidated by Milne Edwards.
+No physiologist doubts that a stomach adapted to digest vegetable matter alone, or flesh alone, draws most nutriment from these substances.
 So in the general economy of any land, the more widely and perfectly the animals and plants are diversified for different habits of life, so will a greater number of individuals be capable of there supporting themselves.
 A set of animals, with their organisation but little diversified, could hardly compete with a set more perfectly diversified in structure.
-It may be doubted, for instance, whether the Australian marsupials, which are divided into groups differing but little from each other, and feebly representing, as Mr. Waterhouse and others have remarked, our carnivorous, ruminant, and rodent mammals, could successfully compete with these well-pronounced orders.
-In the Australian mammals, we see the process of diversification in an early and incomplete stage of development.
+It may be doubted, for instance, whether the Australian marsupials, which are divided into groups differing but little from each other, and feebly representing, as Mr. Waterhouse and others have remarked, our carnivorous, runninant, and rodent mammals, could successfully compete with these wellpronounced orders.
+In the Anstralian mammals, we see the process of diversification in an early and incomplete stage of development.